by HT

 Summary

-HT: Kitten Chicken & Rice is a superpremium dry food formulated for kittens from 30 days of age onwards.
+HT Kitten Chicken & Rice is a complete and balanced super-premium food designed for kittens from 30 days of age and for pregnant and lactating cats.

 Pros:

-• High protein content: 34% crude protein supports muscle development and overall growth in kittens.
+• High animal protein content: 34% crude protein from chicken and fish meal supports muscle growth and development.

 Cons: